ucbl/HyLAR-Reasoner/README.md

 HyLAR-Reasoner is an OWL 2 RL reasoner that uses JSW and OWLReasoner as a triplestore and provides an additional incremental reasoning engine.
-The framework implementation of HyLAR can be tested online at http://dataconf.liris.cnrs.fr/hylar/ Performances have been improved since v.
+The framework implementation of HyLAR can be tested online at http://dataconf.liris.cnrs.fr/hylar/

+NB: Performances have been drastically improved since v.
 1.5

 ### Supported OWL constructs and inferences ###